Providing content gets users to your site. Dripping content keeps them there.

 If you drip content over a period of time, it gives the user bite-sized opportunities to complete a section.
 In essence, it sets completion dates for them.
 Small assignments given over time often feel less daunting than an entire course.
 Content dripping allows users time to mull the information over and makes it easier for them to retain it.

 The downside of all this is that there are those who’ll want to complete a course or go through a series of related content immediately.
-They may have a skill they want to master or information they need and can’t wait a few months.
+They may have a skill they want to master or information they need, and they simply can’t wait a few months.

 There may be a project that needs to be done tomorrow or a certification that could be beneficial immediately.
-If you’re worried about this, you may consider using a different method for dripping, which could be as simple as asking your user to provide an email address before they can read the rest of a blog article.
+If the nature of your business could make this a concern, you may consider using a different method for dripping.
+This could be as simple as asking your user to provide an email address before they can read the rest of a blog article.

 You can investigate how effective dripping is for you by experimenting with different methods on your site.